Last Updated: 08.23.2022 at 3:30 p.m.

-Visit the News & Updates page of this site for the latest press releases relevant to COVID-19 vaccines.
+Visit the News Archive page of this site for an archive of press releases relevant to COVID-19 vaccines.

 Who should get vaccinated?

-Vaccine booster shots are now available for all fully vaccinated people 12 and older.
+Vaccine booster shots are now available for all fully vaccinated people 5 years of age and older.
 These shots boost your immunity from an initial vaccination series.

 Finding a COVID-19 Vaccine

 - You can find your nearest COVID-19 vaccine site online or call 844-VAX-4NYC.